 Your Septic System Backs Up

 This is the most obvious sign that something is wrong with your septic tank.
 When you put too much down the tank or when it hasn’t been pumped often enough, it can cause a backup into the home.
 You will not be able to use the toilets, sinks, showers, or anything else that drains into your septic system until this issue is resolved.
-Sometimes, all it takes is septic tank pumping.
+Sometimes, all it takes is septic tank pumping in Decatur GA.
 However, if the water table in the area is fairly high and is responsible or partially responsible for the backup, the tank may need to be replaced or relocated.

 There’s a Sewage Smell in Your Home